2020 summer term

 We are likely to finalise details of the 2020 summer term during the spring term of 2020.
 We expect things to be broadly similar to 2019, so for now you can read our 2019 information below to get an idea of what to expect.

-Our players did this during a year in which 25% of our players were new to the club and we entered them into more age-groups that ever before, making some of our older squads very small at the start of the season.
-Many players who had played hardly any cricket before were gutsy enough to represent the club in matches that were often against opposition teams full of experienced players.
+Our players did this during a year in which 21% of our players were new to the club and we entered them into more age-groups that ever before, including two girls' squads entered into divisions where they were playing against teams mainly of boys who had probably been playing the game for longer.

 We want to say a huge 'well done' to all of our players, old and new.

-- Far more players attended indoor training over winter and spring than ever before
+- Far more players attended indoor training over winter and spring than in previous years

-- The quality of our coaching and training has improved in general
+- Quality of our coaching and training has improved yet again this year (thank you 360 Cricket)

-- We played more training games than in previous years
+- We far played more training games than in previous years

 - Lots of hard work by parents volunteering as team managers, many of whom gave our kids extra practice on the sidelines of matches, by organising friendlies and by running their own additional net sessions

-- And of course the kids also also looked and felt more like a team, wearing club shirts and caps for the first time
+- And of course the kids have also looked and felt like a team, wearing club shirts and caps sponsored by Brown Building

 How can I check results?